 Signs of Concern during Crisis Situations – Cause for Immediate Concern

-If you become concerned about any of the situations listed below, please call UHCS immediately.
-State that you feel this is a crisis situation and that you need to speak with a member of the Behavioral Health staff as soon as possible.
+If you become concerned about any of the situations listed below, please call NUPD immediately.
+State that you feel this is a crisis situation and that you need to speak with a member of the Mental Health staff as soon as possible.
 Examples of student crises may include statements such as:

 - Direct or indirect reference to suicide — “You all would be better off without me.”